 So, for example, someone who arrives in the U.S. with a fiancé visa (K-1) and applies for a work permit will receive one that lasts only until the 90-day termination of that person's K-1 visa.
 Although it might sound like this would create problems for fiancés who plan to apply for green cards after marriage and stay in the United States, it actually doesn't.
-That's because the fiance can simply apply to adjust status as soon as they've gotten married, and then apply for an EAD that lasts even longer, at that time.
+That's because fiancés can simply apply to adjust status as soon as they've gotten married, and then apply for an EAD that lasts even longer, at that time.

 Some applicants may renew their work permits if their permitted stay in the United States has been extended or lasts longer than the original work permit did.

-Not every immigrant in the United States can apply for a work permit.
+Not every immigrant in the United States can apply to USCIS for a work permit.
 You have to have a separate visa or immigration status that allows you to work.
 For example, the following immigrants can apply for work permits:

 The above is not a complete list.

 The application for a work permit is made on USCIS Form I-765.
 Be sure to read the instructions to the form, which explain more about who is eligible and what documents you need to provide.
-See "How To Apply for a Work Permit" for more information on the process.
+See How To Apply for a U.S. Work Permit for more information on the process.

 If you are eligible to get a new EAD, it's best to apply for your renewal between three and six months before your original EAD will expire.
 Don't wait until the last minute; USCIS is always incredibly backed up, and you could wait weeks or months.
 (It's worth checking on USCIS processing times when planning when to apply; choose Form I-765 from the dropdown menu.)

 If you have questions about applying for or renewing a work permit, or any other aspect of your immigration status, it is a good idea to speak with a qualified immigration attorney.